Travel / Tourism

 Oakdale Cowboy Museum - Visit us and learn about Oakdale's western legacy and why we earned the title of the "Cowboy Capital of the World."
 Hours 10am-2pm Monday - Saturday.
 Admission is $1.00 donation for adults.
 Group tours welcome.
 (209) 847-7049.

 Oakdale Museum and Heritage Center - Located at 212 W. “F” Street, the museum is open hours are 1-5 pm.
 Tuesdays and Thursdays except holidays.and the 3rd Saturday each month from 12 noon to 4pm.
 The Oakdale Museum opened on October 13, 1985, owned and operated by the City of Oakdale and housed in the historic Sydnor-Prowse House, the city’s oldest building, dating from 1869.
-The museum offers a variety of relics, from historic photographs, artifacts, newspapers, maps, Oakdale history, and family histories.
-(209) 847-9229.
+The museum offers a variety of relics, from historic photographs, artifacts, newpapers, maps, Oakdale history, and Family histories.
+(209) 844.5161

 Specialty Shops & Restaurants

-Throughout our famous Cowboy Capitol of the World you will find one of a kind shops and restaurants offereing a wide rsnge of dining from fast food to fine dinner houses including Moss Rose Bakery opened since 1902.
+Throughout our famous Cowboy Capitol of the World you will find one of a kind shops and restaurants offereing a wide range of dining from fast food, fine dining, and bakeries (including Moss Rose Bakery, which opened 1902).